 Nearness of children's homes to school: the distance between the child's permanent home address and the school is measured in a straight line using National Land and Property Gazetteer (NLPG) address point data.
-Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG (the coordinates for which are Easting 620593, Northing 137066.
+Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion, these straight line measurements are used to determine how close each applicant's address is to the school.